csiro-robotics/ohm/docs/gpu/docgpualgorithm.md

 # CPU cache management

 Before updating voxels in GPU, the CPU must ensure that the required voxel regions are uploaded to the GPU.
-The regions to be uploaded are identified by perform the same line walking algorithm for each ray in CPU, however, we do so at the much coarser region resolution.
+The regions to be uploaded are identified by performing the same line walking algorithm for each ray in CPU, however, we do so at the much coarser region resolution.
 Most rays only touch a handful of regions.
 The intersected regions are added to the appropriate `GpuLayerCache`.